The Species Pear: Balancing Act

 Pyrus communis var. balansae

 These vigorous trees were hammered by deer and shaped by drought and fire blight before settling down to a few trees on a steep slope with shallow top soil at my farm.
+Over time I became kind of enamored with their growth on this site with extremely shallow soil and a lot of rocks.

 I can enjoy the fragrance and beauty of the flowers.
 Possibly the wood quality is perfect for making musical instruments like the wooden pear recorder I have.
 Maybe I can find a way to harness the nutrients in the fruit while dreaming of the pear we have today and how we got from balansae to the pear we eat.
 That must of been quite a culinary journey.
 In the meantime, my balansae is balanced as a small population on a hillside started in the middle of a field where nothing grew before.
 That is a pear.